syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

 ## Preparations

-The Syntho Application Helm chart can be requested from the Syntho Support.
+The Syntho Application Helm chart can be requested from the Syntho Support Team.
 This chart can be used deploy the Syntho Application.
 Please also request access to the Docker images necessary for this deployment.
 These images will have all the necessary software installed to run the Syntho application correctly.
 We will set the credentials for pulling them in Kubernetes using `ImagePullSecrets` later.

 The images necessary for this deployment: